Side Projects That Became Very Successful

 Tumblr is a microblogging and social networking platform.
 Unlike other blogging platforms such as WordPress and Blogger, Tumblr is more free-form.
 It allows users to add all types of content – from text to pictures to videos to GIF’s – and have complete control over their blog’s theme and appearance.

 Tumblr began during a two-week gap between contracts at Davidville, a software consulting company founded by David Karp that built business websites.
-He was working with a lead developer named Marco Arment (who would establish Instapaper).
+He was collaborating with Marco Arment, the primary developer who would go on to start Instapaper.

 While the pair received a steady stream of work, their clients otherwise disliked working with them.
 In 2006, Karp and Arment had a two-week gap between contracts.
 It should be noted that Karp had been interested in tumblelogs (short blogs).
 During this period, they began to work on a new project, a tumblelogging platform that was to be called Tumblr.